scop/bash-completion/README.md

 should be prevented.
 See further for more info.

-If you don't have the package readily available for your distribution, or you simply don't want to use one, you can install bash completion using the standard commands for GNU autotools packages:
+If you don't have the package readily available for your distribution, or you simply don't want to use one, you can install bash-completion using the standard commands for GNU autotools packages:

 ```shell